Skip to content

 The contested part of the conversation is what happens after acute treatment.
 A subset of patients who had documented acute Lyme — including those treated with the IDSA-recommended antibiotic regimens — report persistent symptoms over months or years afterward: fatigue, musculoskeletal pain, cognitive complaints (often described as "brain fog"), sleep changes, mood changes, autonomic symptoms, and, in some, visual complaints.
 The disagreement is over what to call this, what causes it, and what to do about it.

-The mainstream position — articulated most clearly in the Infectious Diseases Society of America (IDSA), American Academy of Neurology (AAN), and American College of Rheumatology (ACR) joint 2020 guidelines (Lantos et al., 2020) — recognises post-treatment Lyme disease syndrome (PTLDS) as a real entity affecting a small subset of patients treated for documented Lyme.
-The guidelines, building on earlier reviews (e.g., Marques, 2008), hold that the mechanism is not active ongoing infection but likely some combination of post-infectious immune and neurological sequelae, and that extended or repeat courses of antibiotics have not been shown to improve outcomes in randomised trials.
-The most-cited evidence is Klempner and colleagues, 2001, New England Journal of Medicine, two parallel randomised placebo-controlled trials of 90 days of antibiotics in patients with persistent symptoms after Lyme; the trials found no benefit over placebo (Klempner et al., 2001).
-Two later NIH-funded trials reached compatible conclusions.
+The mainstream position — articulated most clearly in the Infectious Diseases Society of America (IDSA), American Academy of Neurology (AAN), and American College of Rheumatology (ACR) joint 2020 guidelines (Lantos et al., 2020)3 — recognises post-treatment Lyme disease syndrome (PTLDS) as a real entity affecting a small subset of patients treated for documented Lyme.
+The guidelines, building on earlier reviews (e.g., Marques, 2008)4, hold that the mechanism is not active ongoing infection but likely some combination of post-infectious immune and neurological sequelae, and that extended or repeat courses of antibiotics have not been shown to improve outcomes in randomised trials.
+The most-cited evidence is Klempner and colleagues, 2001, New England Journal of Medicine, two parallel randomised placebo-controlled trials of 90 days of antibiotics in patients with persistent symptoms after Lyme; the trials found no benefit over placebo (Klempner et al., 2001).5 Two later NIH-funded re-treatment trials (Krupp et al., 2003; Fallon et al., 2008)67 reported some short-term improvements in specific symptoms — fatigue in one, cognition in the other — but the gains were partial and were not durably sustained after antibiotics stopped; the IDSA guideline reads the trial evidence taken as a whole as not supporting routine extended-antibiotic re-treatment given its risks.
+(Patient-advocacy clinicians read the same trials differently, emphasising the short-term improvements as evidence of a real treatment effect — part of the disagreement described below.)
 The IDSA position is that PTLDS exists, is real, deserves clinical attention focused on symptom management and rehabilitation, but is not a sign that the original infection persists.

 The patient-advocacy position — articulated through the International Lyme and Associated Diseases Society (ILADS) and a clinical network often described in patient communities as "Lyme-literate" clinicians (sometimes abbreviated LLMD for Lyme-literate medical doctor) — uses the term chronic Lyme disease to describe a broader clinical syndrome that, in this framework, includes some patients without a clear-cut history of acute Lyme.
 Proponents hold that the syndrome is associated with measurable physiological abnormalities, that standard serology misses a subset of infected patients, and that some patients respond to extended antibiotic regimens the IDSA guidelines do not recommend.
 ILADS publishes its own clinical guidelines and references its own cohort data.
 The IDSA and the ILADS positions are not the same; both are advocated by physicians; the disagreement is well-documented and has been litigated repeatedly in the medical and policy press.